AndrDm/blog/content/about.md

 ## About Poppins

 The Poppins Font was developed by Indian Type Foundry (ITF).
-The Devanagari was initially designed by Ninad Kale, while the Latin was initially designed by Jonny Pinhorn.
+The Devanagari part was initially designed by Ninad Kale, while the Latin was initially designed by Jonny Pinhorn.

-Source code on [GitHub](https://github.com/itfoundry/poppins).
+Source code on [GitHub](https://github.com/itfoundry/poppins), self hosted.
 This font is licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 ## About Matomo